openssl/openssl/CONTRIBUTING.md

 To submit a patch, please open a pull request on GitHub.
 If you are thinking of making a large contribution, open an issue for it before starting work, to get comments from the community.
-Someone may be already working on the same thing or there may be reasons why that feature isn't implemented.
+Someone may be already working on the same thing, or there may be reasons why that feature isn't implemented.

 To make it easier to review and accept your pull request, please follow these
 guidelines: